 The resources offered by the Creative Careers Centre are comprehensive and varied.
 We provide a range of reference materials and tailored one-to-one sessions.
 Importantly, we understand that successful musicians today need good business skills to reinforce their artistic talents.

-Each week the Creative Careers Centre produces a tailored bulletin of jobs, collating information from a range of sources.
+Each week the Creative Careers Centre produces a tailored bulletin of opportunities and jobs, collating information from a range of sources.
 Students and alumni regularly find work through these bulletins and clients often ask to be included, knowing they are targeting a talented and experienced pool of musicians.

 We actively encourage students to be entrepreneurial, supplying expert advice on project management, marketing and publicity, online promotion, funding, artist management, diary services and tax.